Essential utility network terms are listed along with their descriptions.

-The concept of data ownership for a utility network is influenced by its service-based architecture.
-There are two owners for a utility network dataset: the database owner and the portal owner.
+When working with a utility network stored in an enterprise geodatabase, there are two owners for a utility network dataset: the database owner and the portal owner.

 A preset template allows an editor to quickly place a complex collection of features.
 Preset templates create all types of needed associations as well as place network features.
 Preset templates are part of the core ArcGIS Pro editing framework and work with the association framework in the utility network.

-A preset template would place a switchgear container with all its internal switches, fuses, and busbars and connect them properly.
+A preset template places a switchgear container with all its internal switches, fuses, and busbars and connects them properly.

 The service territory is an m- and z-enabled polygon feature class containing one or more features.
 This is used as input when creating a utility network.
 The extent of the features in the service territory feature class are used to define the network extent.
 The network extent is a single polygon feature that is calculated by aggregating the spatial extents of all input features; it is created slightly larger than the aggregated extent from the input service territory features.
-The polygon that encompasses the network extent can be viewed by displaying the dirty area for a utility network when the network topology is disabled.
+You can view the polygon that encompasses the network extent by displaying the dirty area for a utility network when the network topology is disabled.

 The network extent represents the area in which the network topology is maintained.
 This also restricts the editable area for all of the structure network and domain network features collectively.
-To restrict the creation of network features at a finer level, a constraint attribute rule can be created using Arcade geometry functions such as Intersects as part of the script expression.
+To restrict the creation of network features at a finer level, create a constraint attribute rule using Arcade geometry functions such as Intersects as part of the script expression.

 A service territory spans the operational area of a utility.
 It can be roughly the area of a city, state, or province.